 The Association of Christian Universities and Colleges in Asia (ACUCA) is a community of Christian institutions of higher learning in Asia.
 It has a comprehensive mandate of bringing about a veritable community of Christian institutions in the region by working closely together to benefit each other as the societies in which they exist.
 The ACUCA Secretariat has been designed to be instrumental in creating the environmental prerequisites for active interaction and participation among the member institutions to take place.
 In realizing this goal, there must be a continuing response to the changing conditions of Asian societies, a constant awareness of educational development in the region, and a resolute will to actualize the Christian witness even in academic pursuits.
 Through cooperation, mutual support, and encouragement, the Association endeavors to help the Christian universities and colleges in Asia to:

-Currently, ACUCA has 64 member institutions from 8 countries/regions of Asia, namely Hong Kong, India, Indonesia, Japan, Korea, the Philippines, Taiwan and Thailand.
+Currently, ACUCA has 65 member institutions from 9 countries/regions of Asia, namely Hong Kong, India, Indonesia, Japan, Korea, Myanmar, the Philippines, Taiwan and Thailand.
 The ongoing activities that ACUCA supports include:

-The association is headed by its incumbent President, Dr. Tomoko UEKI who is also the current President of Doshisha University, Kyoto, Japan.
+The association is headed by its incumbent President, Dr. Katsuhiro KOHARA who is also the current President of Doshisha University, Kyoto, Japan.
 For more details, contact the Secretariat at acucasecmail.doshisha.ac.jp

 Objectives